Trading 212’s cash ISA: what’s the catch?

 Simply click your balance in the top left of the app, or their website, to switch between different account types.

-If you’re new to Trading 212 and haven’t claimed your free share worth up to £100, hit ‘Use promo code’ in the menu, then add the code ‘FIN’.
+If you're new to Trading 212 and haven't claimed your free fractional shares worth up to £100, hit 'Use promo code' in the menu, then add the code 'FIN'.

 However, this will only work if you've deposited into an investment account – not a cash ISA.

-Fortunately, there’s a simple way to claim a free share with a Cash ISA:
+Fortunately, there's a simple way to claim your free fractional shares with a cash ISA:

-As with any financial product, it’s crucial to assess your personal financial situation and goals before committing.
+As with any financial product, it's crucial to assess your personal financial situation and goals before committing, as well as shop around to make sure you're getting the best deal.